i4mShayan/Fashion-Product-Multilabel-Classification/README.md

 This project focuses on the **classification of fashion products** based on their visual features using deep learning models.
 The goal is to build a robust multilabel classification system that can identify various attributes of fashion items, such as category, color, and brand.

+You can check out the notebook from files section or from <a href="https://www.kaggle.com/code/shayankebriti/fashion-product-multilable-classification" target="_blank">Kaggle</a>.

 ## Dataset

 The dataset used in this project is the [Fashion Product Images Dataset](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset).
 It contains images of various fashion products along with their corresponding labels.
 The dataset is diverse, featuring multiple categories and attributes that are crucial for training and evaluating the classification models.